-If the pin has the level GND then the IC starts in the configuration mode.
-LED BusState is flashing.
+If the pin has the level GND, then the IC starts in the configuration mode.

-3.2.10 DbgTX, DbgRx
+3.2.10 DbgTX, DbgRX

-They are transmission line and receive line as well of the IC's Debug-interface.
-For the function description of the Debug-interface see chapter 6 on page 26.
+They are transmission line (TX) and receive line (RX) as well of the IC's Debug-interface.
+For the function description of the Debug-interface see chapter 6.